HISvessel/MoveRight/Stage_2-Project_Charter_Development/README.md

 5) Project management is an ongoing process, meaning that continuous improvement and change are an integral part of maintaining a strong project management strategy.
 Understanding the Essentials: Project Managemen

+Step 1) Defining project objectives:
+-> Here is a list of things to go over as a team and arrive a concensus over which objectives seem to relate more to our porject's overall ojectives:
+    1)

+Step 2) Stakeholders and Team Roles

+Step 3) Defining Scope

+Step 4) Risks

+Step 5) Defined High Level Plan

 Roadmap:
--> This roadmap entails how we are creating the entire document by the end of this project phase.
-The roadmap will be divided in two differemt sections: the sub-roadmap for the Back-End, and the sub-roadmap for the Front-End.
+-> The roadmap will be divided in two different sections: the sub-roadmap for the Back-End, and the sub-roadmap for the Front-End.

 Phase 0 -> Research: